GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 external ip address.
 Validate that everything is set up correctly at this point by ssh'ing to that ip address.

+Note that this tutorial needs the `default` network's `default-allow-ssh` firewall rule to be in place before you can ssh to the instance.
+If you are starting with a brand new project this can take a few minutes to complete so check https://console.cloud.google.com/networking/firewalls/list to make sure it's created.

 ```Shell
 ssh `terraform output ip`
 ```